go to home page 28th Cambridge Cub Scouts

 The scientist badge requires six experiments or investigations to be done, three from the physical world, and three from the living world.
 The specifications for this badge are also available on the scouts.org.uk website

-One of our cubs, Marcus, attempted this badge at home and wrote up the results of his experiments so he could show Akela what he had done.
-Three of these are available on this website as an example:
+Two of our cubs, Marcus and Elio, independently attempted this badge at home and wrote up the results of their experiments so they could show Akela what they had each done.
+Some of these are available on this website as an example:

 Physical world